IBM-Security/verify-operator/README.md

 ### Prerequisites

-The are a number of prerequisites which must be met before the Verify Access operator can be installed and used, namely:
+The are a number of prerequisites which must be met before the Verify operator can be installed and used, namely:

 1. The operator supports the [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) containerized environment and does not currently support other Kubernetes environments.
 2. The RedHat certificated [Nginx Ingress operator](https://catalog.redhat.com/software/operators/detail/5e9874913f398525a0ceb00d) must be installed and the applications which are to be protected by IBM Security Verify must be accessed by the service which is provided by the Ingress controller.
 Please note that this operator is different to the standard Kubernetes Nginx Ingress operator.
 3. An IBM Security Verify tenant is required to provide authentication and adaptive access capabilities.
-A free trial tenant is available and can be requested by clicking on the `Try free edition` button on the [Verify Access product page](https://www.ibm.com/products/verify-for-workforce-iam).
+A free trial tenant is available and can be requested by clicking on the `Try free edition` button on the [Verify product page](https://www.ibm.com/docs/en/security-verify).

 > XXX: Still need to find out information on the creation of the OpenShift tenant.